 - It does what it says, but I would pick something else.

 The DBS-22 includes a base, guide, and setting template.
 The drill is held in a dedicated jig on the grinder for a custom cutting edge.
-It can accommodate drills between 3 - 22 mm.
+It can accommodate a big range between 3 - 22 mm.

 - Creates the perfect chisel edge.